 Sheila Olmstead

 Before joining the LBJ School, Olmstead was a Fellow (2010—2013) and Senior Fellow (2013) at Resources for the Future in Washington, D.C., as well as an Associate Professor (2007—2010) and an Assistant Professor (2002—2007) of Environmental Economics at the Yale University School of Forestry and Environmental Studies.
-Olmstead visited PERC as a Lone Mountain Fellow (2014) and a Julian Simon Fellow (2015 and 2016).
+Olmstead visited PERC as a Lone Mountain Fellow (2014 and 2022) and a Julian Simon Fellow (2015 and 2016).
 A prolific scholar, Olmstead’s broad research interests deepen PERC’s reputation for understanding the application of market-based environmental policy instruments.